-✓ SECOND WORKSHOP FOR STUDENTS : Anger Workshop title: Getting acquainted with the emotion of anger Aim of the workshop: Raising awareness in students of the emotional state of anger Outcomes: The student will recognize and define the emotion of anger and recognize it in other people.
+WORKSHOP FOR STUDENTS: Anger Workshop title: Getting acquainted with the emotion of anger Aim of the workshop: Raising awareness in students of the emotional state of anger Outcomes: The student will recognize and define the emotion of anger and recognize it in other people.
 They will be able to use relaxation techniques.
-Working methods: You should talk to students when they're most angry and find out what makes them angry as well as to help them learn how to get the anger out.
-The story by Mladen Kušec: Don't Get Angry Techniques of relaxation, drawing Required resources: Board and chalk, computer, poster paper, felt-tip pens, children's meditations Picture book: Kušec, M. Don't Get Angry, Extrade, 2014 or a story from a link https://hrvatskaudrugazamirenje.wordpress.com/2017/11/15/djecak-i-ograda/ Associates: Class teacher, expert associate Duration: One class period
+Working methods: Talk, storytelling Techniques of relaxation, drawing Required resources: Board and chalk, computer, poster paper, felt-tip pens, children's meditations Picture book: Kušec, M. Don't Get Angry , Extrade, 2014 or a story from a link https://hrvatskaudrugazamirenje.wordpress.com/2017/11/15/djecak-i-ograda/ Associates: Class teacher, expert associate Duration: One class period